 The name and address of the office that administers FERPA is: Family Policy Compliance Office, U.S. Department of Education, 400 Maryland Avenue, SW, Washington, DC 20202-5901

 RETENTION OF RECORDS

-It is the policy of Bay Area Medical Academy to maintain all records pertaining to students for a minimum of five years from the student's last date of attendance.
+It is the policy of BAMA Institute to maintain all records at its primary administrative location for a minimum of five years from the student's last date of attendance.
 Transcripts are maintained permanently.